Aerialtus/EldeRcon/README.md

 The program attempts to connect to your server's HTTP port to get detailed player activity.
 It will indicate player or team color depending on the mode.
 Please note that I've only tested this on my team servers so far.

-I've recently added tabs!
 Click on the "New..." tab to open a tab that lets you connect to another server inside the same window.

+Click on the "Manage" button near the top left corner to use the "Server Manager", which lets you easily add multiple servers and set some of them to automatically connect at program startup.

+## How do I not use it?
+There's plenty of code that expects your port to be a number and could very well crash the program if you don't put in a number.
+I'll fix this at some point, but in the meantime, make sure your ports are numbers!

 ## What other tools do you know of?
 Pauwlo has written a web based tool over at https://eldewrito.pauwlo.fr/rcon .
 If web management is your thing or you want something more elaborate that what's here, you should definitely check it out!

 ## What's next?
 In no particular order, I'd like to:
-* Improve the saving/loading feature a bit.
 * Add buttons for common game commands.
-* Server Nicknames
 * Server list file protection
 * Highlight server tabs with new messages?
 * Learn not to fail at git ;)